 Annual ST Matthew's Concert

-The Aotea Youth Symphony and The Aotea Sinfonietta, assisted by the Selwyn Village Grey Warblers, performed our annual St Matthew's Concert on 27th September.
+Last year the Aotea Youth Symphony and the Aotea Sinfonietta, assisted by the Selwyn Village Songsters, performed our annual St Matthew's Concert on 27th September.
 The concert featured work that has been prepared over the year and included two soloists, Jessica Wolff-Wigley playing the first movement of the Bach Violin Concerto and John Donaldson playing Mozart's Piano Concerto number 23.
 We also featured Angelo De Sousa on the Piano Accordion in Czardas and twelve years old Elijah Yin playing the solo Violin in Scheherazade.